cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 #### CLI Example

 Users of the application `app` can enter the following command into their CLI to generate a transaction to send 1000uatom from a `senderAddress` to a `recipientAddress`.
-It specifies how much gas they are willing to pay: an automatic estimate scaled up by 1.5 times, with a gas price of 0.025uatom per unit gas.
+The command specifies how much gas they are willing to pay: an automatic estimate scaled up by 1.5 times, with a gas price of 0.025uatom per unit gas.

 ```bash
 appd tx send <recipientAddress> 1000uatom --from <senderAddress> --gas auto --gas-adjustment 1.5 --gas-prices 0.025uatom